 Borders can also be added around any cells within Microsoft Excel or other spreadsheets.
 To change the borders of cells, select either the cells or the rows or columns containing the cells, right-click the selected cells, and then click Format Cells.
 In the Format Cells window, click the Border tab.
-As shown in the picture below, the Border tab allows you to select the line type you want around the border.
+As shown in the picture below, the Border tab lets you select the line type you want around the border.
 By default, it is a single solid line.

 Like a border in a document, another type of border is used to show the outer edge of a computer application window.
 Each application window has either a solid color or a partially transparent border to identify where an application window starts and ends.

 Another type of border is one that cannot be seen but is set to keep a mouse cursor from moving past a certain point.
-In an operating system, these borders keep a mouse pointer contained on the window and screen and prevent it from being lost.
+In an operating system, these borders keep a mouse pointer on the window and screen and prevent it from being lost.
 Without these borders, a mouse cursor would get lost in the area not shown by the screen or window.